Brief

 - the first 4 Estonian climbers are invited to join the

-International Mountaineering Camp ("MAL") in Pamir
+International Mountaineering Camp (IMC) in Pamir

-as guides for climbers from outside the SU; during the following 15
+as guides for climbers from outside the SU; during the following 15 years many climbers from Estonia will use the opportunity to combine

 - the 150th anniversary of J.J.F.
 Parrot's ascent of